E-World Miracle Winter Night

 Chilgapsan Ice Fountain Festival

-The Chilgapsan Ice Fountain Festival will run from Jan.
+The Chilgapsan Ice Fountain Festival runs from Jan.
 1 to Feb.
 13 at the Alps Village in Cheongyang-gun, South Chungcheong Province.

 The festival offers various activities, including sledding, bobsledding, ice fishing, a zip line course, horseback riding, bare-hands fishing and more.